JogoShugh/CoderDojoPonceSprings.Events/PARKING.md

 * **I don't advise you to park in Dancing Goats lot**, as it is private.
 The security for Ponce Springs Market is very strict about this, and we do not have official approval for visitors to park there.
  * However, if you purchase a coffee or something from Dancing Goats, then you are their customer for the day.

+# 2. Alpharetta VersionOne Headquarters

+It's not hard to find or park at the VersionOne headquarters office.
+The address is 6220 Shiloh Road Suite 400.
+Atlanta, GA 30005.
+Dojo events are held on the bottom floor, so you can park around the back of the building and enter through the doors on the bottom.
+We're in the same building as the Taco Mac office.
+Unfortunately, there is no Taco Mac restaurant there though.